 Also, multinational enterprises must have a thorough understanding of the operations of the enterprises along with their functions, risks, assets and related costs, costs and profits to analyze the situation of related party transactions.

 From the prospect of transfer pricing, problems and dangers related to the party transactions must be identified and checked.
 Enterprises can formulate transfer pricing policies beforehand.
 It is also implemented in affiliated transactions to deal with possible investigations and audits by tax authorities.

 Whilst only companies that meet the related party revenue criteria are required to file an annual transfer pricing report, all foreign companies operating in China are required to have completed an annual audit report undertaken by a Chinese CPA firm, and the notes section of the audit reports provide disclosures, and also the annual Corporate Income Tax filing also has a section for each related party transaction entity and nature.

-As such, it is important for all companies, large and small, to consider their transfer pricing policy, the risks, function reward for the entity in China, and the transfer pricing methodology used.
+As such, it is important for all companies, large and small, to consider their transfer pricing policy, the risks, functional rewards for the entity in China, and the transfer pricing methodology used.
 It is also advisable for a comparable analysis to be prepared to justify the pricing methodology as within the middle quartiles of a standard mediation curve.

-As transfer pricing is not an exact science, justification is arguability of the pricing and the methodology used is the key to defending and tax department investigation.
+As transfer pricing is not an exact science, justification is the arguability of the pricing, and the methodology used is the key to defending and tax department investigation.

 How can Acclime help?

-Acclime has English speaking professionals who have assisted companies in evaluating their transfer pricing reports, review their documentation and identify any tax risks or any other potential issues.
-To discuss your business’ transfer pricing reports or any other concerns you are welcome to send your enquiry at firstname.lastname@example.org.
+Acclime has English speaking-professionals who have assisted companies in evaluating their transfer pricing reports, reviewing their documentation and identifying any tax risks or any other potential issues.
+To discuss your business transfer pricing reports or any other concerns, you are welcome to send your enquiry to email@example.com.